SolidLabResearch/WhatsInAPod/content/0_abstract.md

 <!-- Perspectives -->
-The suggested broader perspective supports Solid with evolving into a heterogeneous but interoperable ecosystem that accommodates for a multitude of data access patterns.
+The suggested broader perspective supports Solid with evolving into a heterogeneous but interoperable ecosystem that accommodates a multitude of data access patterns.